LeverForChange/competition-scoring-pipeline/README.md

 # Competition Scoring Pipeline

-Example command: `python scoring_pipeline.py submittable_download.csv BAWOP LFC_model.joblib`
+Example command: `python scoringPipeline.py submittable_download.csv BAWOP LFC_model.joblib`

 The scoring pipeline will apply the trained model to predict judge scores for a given set of scoring data.
 The pipeline is geared to clean data coming from the BAWOP challenge using Submittable as the vendor.
 You'd need to eliminate/refactor this step for data downloaded from Torque or another vendor.

 The first argument is simply the name of the downloaded data file.
 Make sure it's in a `data/` subdirectory from the root of this project.

 The second argument is simply a parameter used to prefix outputted data files.
 The final dataset with ranked and normalized scores for each proposal will be named `PREFIX_RANKED.csv`.
 The other output files may be useful for exploratory analyses.

+The third argument is the name of the model file to run score the input proposals with.

 ### Note on downloading Submittable data